dbernheisel/tiyd-rails-2015-08.github.io/syllabus/index.md

 * Unobtrusive JavaScript
 * AJAX

+We will also begin discussing:

+1. Finding a good work environment

 ### Week 8 - Web App Patterns

 * Indices and Runtime Optimizations
 * Mailers
 * Background Processing
 * File Uploads and S3

+We will also begin discussing:

+1. Technical debt mitigation

 ### Week 9 - Web App Patterns